About

 Our History

-Over 60 years ago, Simpson United Methodist Church, established in 1882, recognized the need to combat hunger in the South Minneapolis area.
-In the early 70’s a small area under the stairs in the basement of the church was commissioned as the Simpson Food Shelve.
-With 150 square feet and one 7.5 cubic foot freezer, they started serving some 30 guests a month who needed assistance with food insecurity.
+Over 70 years ago, Simpson United Methodist Church, established in 1882, recognized the need to combat hunger in the South Minneapolis area.
+In the early 70’s a small area under the stairs in the basement of the church was commissioned as the Simpson Food Shelf, and they started serving some 30 guests a month who needed assistance with food insecurity.

 By the early 2000’s, the 140-year-old Simpson Church building was literally disintegrating from the foundation to the steeple.
-It was decided by the Simpson Congregation that it was no longer cost effective to continue to put more and more money toward trying to maintain the building.
+It was deemed by the Simpson Congregation that it was no longer cost effective to continue to put more money toward trying to maintain the building.
 It was decided that their financial resources would be dedicated to the greater mission of Simpson Church to serve the needs of the South Minneapolis community into the future.
 The decision was made to close the church and donate the property to Simpson Housing Services (SHS).
-This allowed SHS to move toward building a new facility that could house both the shelter and low-income transitional housing under one roof.
+Shortly after that we had to evacuate the building because of boiler issues.
+At this point we had to find new locations for existing missions still at the church.

 food pantry volunteer moving boxes

-In 2020 the tragic killing of George Floyd, just several blocks from Simpson, and the resulting civil unrest and destruction in the area, the Simpson Pantry found itself in the middle of a “food desert.”
-With the rapid spread and economic impact of COVID 19, the Simpson Food Pantry became a central location for South Minneapolis and surrounding area residents both individuals and families, to find support in the face of growing food insecurity.
+In 2020 the tragic killing of George Floyd, just several blocks from Simpson, resulted in civil unrest and destruction in the area.
+The Simpson Food Pantry found itself in the middle of a “food desert.”
+With the rapid spread and economic impact of COVID 19, the Simpson Food Pantry became a central location for South Minneapolis and surrounding areas.
+Residents, both individuals and families, had to find support in the face of growing food insecurity.
 In a matter of months, the number of guests being served increased by four hundred percent.
-Today, Simpson Food Pantry serves over 2500 people monthly using 2500 square feet and 195 cubic feet of freezer space.

 Click tabs for more information!